Laurel Hill Lake in Tennessee

 The fishing facilities include a "youth-only" fishing area located near the office/concession building.
 (Youths 16 and under may fish in this area) Other fishing facilities include boat launching ramps, a fishing pier, boat rentals, and fish attractors.

-One embayment is for juvenile fishing, only youths 16 and under may fish.
+One embayment is for youth fishing only, ages 16 and under.
 Nursery ponds may be closed as posted.

-Blue/Channel Catfish: 5 per day in combination, 14 inch minimum length limit.
+• Blue/Channel Catfish: Five (5) per day in combination, 14-inch minimum length limit.

 Fish Species